Video Tutorial on using several Lauterbach products are available on official YouTube channel of Lauterbach.

 PowerTrace III

-• Support for parallel trace ports with up to 32-bit
+• Parallel trace with up to 36 signals

 PowerTrace II LITE